-Redaction also may be affirmatively required if the disclosure would "create[] an intolerable burden on [the constitutional right to vote] as protected by the First and Fourteenth Amendments."
+Redaction may also be affirmatively required if the disclosure would "create[] an intolerable burden on [the constitutional right to vote] as protected by the First and Fourteenth Amendments."
 Project Vote/Voting for America, Inc. v.
 Long, 682 F.3d 331, 339 (4th Cir.
 2012) (quotation marks and citation omitted).
-The Fourth Circuit, even while granting access to voter registration applications, affirmed the importance of redacting Social Security numbers, which are "uniquely sensitive and vulnerable to abuse."
-Id.
+The Fourth Circuit, even while granting access to voter registration applications, affirmed the importance of redacting Social Security numbers, which are "uniquely sensitive and vulnerable to abuse."6 Id.
 The court emphasized that the NVRA reflected Congress's view that the right to vote was "fundamental," and that the unredacted release of records risked deterring citizens from registering to vote and thus created an "intolerable burden" on this fundamental right.
-Id. at 334, 339; cf. In re Coleman, 208 F. Supp. at 200 (noting, in the context of a Title III records request, multiple considerations which could be "[s]ignificant," including whether "official records are privileged, or exempt from discovery for any sound reason of public policy," or "that an inspection of these records would be oppressive, or any unlawful invasion of any personal constitutional right").
-As such, public disclosure provisions such as those in the NVRA and Title III must be interpreted to avoid this unconstitutional burden.
+Id. at 334, 339; cf. In re Coleman, 208 F. Supp. at 200 (noting, in the context of a Title III records request, multiple considerations which could be "[s]ignificant," including that "[i]t is not claimed that these official records are privileged, or exempt from discovery for any sound reason of public policy," or "that an inspection of these records would be oppressive, or any unlawful invasion of any personal constitutional right").
+As such, public disclosure provisions such as those in the NVRA and Title III of the CRA must be interpreted to avoid this unconstitutional burden.
 See Long, 682 F.3d at 339; Bellows, 92 F.4th at 56.
-The danger of imposing those burdens on D.C. voters and civic groups is present here.
-See Mot. to Intervene, Ex.
-3, Decl. of Ruth Goldman ¶¶ 5-7; Ex.
-4, Decl. of Chris Melody Fields ¶¶ 6-9; Ex.
-2, Decl. of Suzanne Almeida ¶¶ 7, 9, 13.
+The danger of imposing those burdens on Hawai'i voters and civic organizations is present here.
+See Ex.
+2 to Mot. to Intervene, Decl. of Camron Hurt ¶¶ 4, 6, 10-13; Ex.
+3 to Mot. to Intervene, Decl. of Neil Abercrombie ¶¶ 5-10; Ex.
+4 to Mot. to Intervene, Decl. of Katherine Hammes ¶¶ 3-10.